IWD-2022-Team4/back-end/README.md

 - User Registration
 - Host Registration
+- Unique Email filter (so no repeated users & hosts)
 - Filter Function that coordinates matching pairs of User-Host based on disability (or openness to accomodate for specific needs).